Apple keyboards: Apple USB Keyboard (M2452)

-Released and sold with the iMac in 1998 this became the new standard for all Macintosh models for the next two years.
-It was the first to use translucent plastics, first in Bondi blue, then in a darker gray called "Graphite" for the PowerMac G4 line and fruit-colored for each of the five first color variations of the iMac.
+Released and sold with the iMac in 1998, this became the new standard for all Macintosh models for the next two years.
+It was the first to use translucent plastics, first in Bondi blue, then in Graphite, a darker gray, for the PowerMac G4 line and fruit-colored for each of the five first color variations of the iMac.
 It had a built-in retractable support leg.
 It also marked a return to the standard keyboard with integrated keypad with the enhanced cursor keys above the keypad.
 The keyboard had a power key on the top right side (implemented by shorting the D-line to ground), and was the last keyboard to have one.
 This keyboard can be used with Windows (although the power key has no function).